Street fighting: Causes

 The causes of street fighting are varied.
 Originally, street fighting was a way of defending oneself.
-In the stone age, fights were mostly aimed for survival purposes – protected territory, secured resources and protected families.
-According to Mike Martin, a London lecturer in war studies, “Humans fight to achieve status and belonging.
-They do so because, in evolutionary terms, these are the surest routes to survival and increased reproduction”.
+In the stone age, fights were mostly aimed for survival purposes – protecting territory, securing resources and defending families.
+According to Mike Martin, a London lecturer in war studies, "Humans fight to achieve status and belonging.
+They do so because, in evolutionary terms, these are the surest routes to survival and increased reproduction".

 As humans evolve, new conflicts arise in order to gratify more sophisticated wants.
 The purposes of street fighting shifted to solve interpersonal conflicts.
 These conflicts could be stratification, misunderstanding, hate speech or even retaliation.
-For instance, in areas that are not under policy surveillance and criminally dominated, violence is believed to be the substantiation of superior reputation and pride.
+For instance, in areas that are not under police surveillance and criminally dominated, violence is believed to be the substantiation of superior reputation and pride.
 In other words, people take part in street fights to obtain dominance because of social status given to the ruler.
-For another instance, men showed off their value in the sense that opponents’ self-esteem are on the verge of being destroyed from their insults, humiliation and vilification to which violence is the go-to resort.
+For another instance, men showed off their value in the sense that opponents' self-esteem is on the verge of being destroyed from their insults, humiliation and vilification to which violence is the go-to resort.
 Additionally, some fights are driven by alcohol.
 Alcohol itself does not directly lead to violence but it acts as a catalyst, allowing cheers from the crowds or provocation from opponents to ignite the fight between fighters.
 Since the consumption of alcohol negatively impacts the brain function, drunk people fail to assess the situation which often results in overreacting and unpredictable fights.